Linutronix/TSN-Testbench/README.md

-# Linux TSN Testbench
+# Linux RealTime Communication Testbench

 ## About

-The Linux TSN `Testbench` is a real-time and non-real time traffic validation tool for converged TSN networks.
+The Linux RealTime Communication `Testbench` is a real-time and non-real time traffic validation tool for converged TSN networks.
 PROFINET as well as OPC/UA PubSub and other configurable protocols are supported.
 Furthermore, the performance validation of security algorithms can be utilized.
 The evaluation application is primarily used to simulate a PLC.
 It generates RT and non-RT traffic, mirrors traffic and performs consistency and latency checks.
-The Linux TSN `Testbench` is split into two applications:
+The Linux RealTime Communication `Testbench` is split into two applications:

 - `reference`: Traffic generation and checking simulation